iturdikulov/notes/research/CG_Cookie-Blender_Basics.md

 etc. If you type 1 km in some input it will be automatically converted to meters.

-You can enable absolute snap in snapping settings, to snap object by pivot center all time, no matter what initial position was.
+You can enable `Absolute Grid Snap` in snapping settings, to snap object by ==pivot center== all time, no matter what initial position was.

+Which snapping modes are available?
+?
-You can use different modes of snapping: vertex (snap to the nearest vertex), edge, face (you can also auto-rotate with Align rotation to Target option).
+You can use different modes of snapping: `vertex` (snap to the nearest vertex), `edge`, `face` (you can also auto-rotate snapping object to face, with `Align rotation` to `Target option`).
 And you can also snap by specific axe (X, Y, Z), this useful in vertex snapping mode for example to snap near vertices.

-Proporation editing allow you to edit multiple vertices or objects, which are in some radius from active vertex/object.
+`Proportion editing` allow you to edit multiple vertices or objects, which are in some radius from active vertex/object.
 You can change radius by mouse wheel or f/F keys.
-You can also use different fallow-of types (smooth,wsphere, sharp, linear, etc).
+You can also use different fallow-of types (smooth, sphere, sharp, linear, etc.).

-Moving 3D cursor with holding S-C and RMB will snap to grid or other snapping mode (useful to snap per verticies for example).
+Moving 3D cursor with holding S-C and RMB will snap to grid or other snapping mode (useful to snap per vertices for example).

-You can select throug objects, by S-LMB.
+You can select through objects, by S-LMB.

 You can adjust wireframe (and any other) shading in dropdown menu, for example x-ray transparency, background color, etc.

-To see plain scene (without UI), you can just disable overlays and gyzmo (top right menu)
+To see plain scene (without UI), you can just disable overlays and gizmo (top right menu)

 You can add extra shading pie (Z) menu items in keymap settings.

 You can hide/show multiple objects in outliner, by holding LMB key on eye icon.

 Outliner has additional Restriction Toggles (Filter icon), if you not see some object which must be visible, check Disable in viewport toggle.

-You can hide entrie collection from all modes and disable selecting items from it by Exclued from View layer toggle in Outliner.
+You can hide entire collection from all modes and disable selecting items from it by Excluded from View layer toggle in Outliner.

 To place objects to multiple collections use Link to Collection (S-M).

 You delete collection and objects in it by RMB on collection and Delete Hierarchy.

 You can select all objects in collection by RMB on collection and Select Objects.

-You can group multiple objects by Empty object and parenting (C-P), useful when you need able to transform group of items and visualize selection of them in viewport.
+You can group multiple objects by Empty object and parenting (C-P), useful when you need to transform group of items and visualize selection of them in viewport.

 TODO: note backface culling (can be enabled in shading options).

 Shade smooth can be applied to individual faces.

 You can change shade smooth angle in operations menu (appear in bottom left or F9).

 You mark specific edge as sharp, select it, RMB and Mark Sharp.

-Shade smooth by Angle very useful to smooth for example cylynder with angle of 30 DEG.
+Shade smooth by Angle very useful to smooth for example cylinder with angle of 30 DEG.

 You can flip normal by selecting it and press M-N, then flip.

 # 13: The Extrude, Inset, and Knife Tools

 Extrusion face (E) - create copy of face, move it and attach back to original face, original face will be deleted.

 To really cancel some action, like extrusion press ESC key and then C-Z to undo.

-Extrude Mainfold - atempt to extrude face and "trying" not create additional faces.
+Extrude Mainfold - attempt to extrude face and "trying" not create additional faces.

-Extrude alogn normals - extrude face along it's normal vector (check also offset even option), effect usually visible with mutliple faces.
+Extrude align normals - extrude face along its normal vector (check also offset even option), effect usually visible with multiple faces.

 Knife tool - to confirm press Enter or space key.
 Knife tool - A toggle angle constrain.
 Knife tool - S toggle distance measurement.
 Knife tool - C toggle cut through.
 To create multiple cuts, press RMB when you want to finish cut and start new one.
-To cut geometry along a planu use Bisect tool, but select firt all geometry.
+To cut geometry along a plane use Bisect tool, but select first all geometry.

 M-E open extrude menu, which allow you to extrude along normals, individual faces, etc.

 # 14 - Bevel and Edge Loops

 You can use bevel tool on edges and vertices (V to toggle, C-S-B to start with vertices).
 Good shape to training is square.

 You can adjust many bevel parameters, for example you can create custom Profile Type, which allow you to create custom bevel shape.

-Usualy befor you bevel object, yoy need to apply scale (C-A).
+Usually before you bevel object, you need to apply scale (C-A).

 When you use Loop-Cut (C-R) you can hold LMB to slide on edge.
 To disable slide in loop cut press Esc key.
 Before loop cut (LMB key) you can adjust segments amount using mouse scroll.

 To move edge quickly and regardless object rotation use Edge slide tool.